Skip to content

 2. Define your mission

-Next, you need to think about how that relates to your social audience.
-How does your mission work to improve the lives of your social followers?
+2. Next, think about how that relates to your social audience.
+How does your mission improve the lives of your social followers?
 How do you make their lives better, easier, or more entertaining?

-Working through this discussion will help you clarify the overarching message you want to convey to your audience, which in turn will help you understand the language to use when you talk to them.
+Working through this discussion will help you clarify your brand messaging and communication style, which, in turn, helps you understand the language to use when you talk to them.

 3. Describe your brand personality

-It’s also helpful to create a brand persona, complete with actual personality traits.
-What would your brand be like if it were a person?
-Would it be friendly or aloof?
+Start by imagining your brand as a person.
+Would they be friendly or aloof?
 Funny or formal (or both)?
 Young and hip or established and reserved?
-Dig into the adjectives to fully round out this brand character.
+Dig into the adjectives to fully round out your brand’s unique personality.

-If you’re not sure where to start, try using the Brand Personality Framework developed by professor Jennifer L. Aaker.
-The five elements of sincerity, excitement, competence, sophistication, and ruggedness are used by marketing departments around the world to define their brand personalities.
+If you’re not sure where to start, the Brand Personality Framework, developed by professor Jennifer L. Aaker, is a popular place to start.
+It breaks brand personality down into five traits: sincerity, excitement, competence, sophistication, and ruggedness.

 brand personality framework